26 Different Types of Moths in Arizona

 When fully grown, the mature caterpillar pupates before emerging as an adult Bent-line Carpet Moth about two weeks later.

-Due to its wide distribution, the Bent-line Carpet Moth, on our list of the types of moths in Arizona, has few predators.
+Due to its wide distribution, the Bent-line Carpet Moth, which is on our list of moth types in Arizona, has few predators.

-As it can be found in many habitats, from urban parks to mountain meadows, conservation efforts are not deemed necessary at this time.
+Conservation efforts are not deemed necessary as it can be found in many habitats, from urban parks to mountain meadows.

 17. Barberry Geometer Moth